qsib-cbie/tsz/README.md

     1. 1, 110, 8 samples (4 bits)
     1. 1, 111, pad 00, 10 samples (3 bits)

-In the updated scheme, the final encoding will include a final pass with an entropy coding with the minimum word size as 4 bits.
+In the updated scheme, a second pass compression algorithm such as LZ4 or ZSTD greatly improve compression ratios.
+An space-optimized second pass algorithm would include entropy coding with the minimum word size as 4 bits.
 All headers and delta bit sequences are 4 bit aligned, with octets tending towards 0000 for constant slope and 1111 for 10 consecutive data points within +-3.
 Values in delta zigzag encoding may also include octets of leading 0s.

 ## TSZ V1 Compression Scheme

 This is accessible behind the `DeltaEncodable`, `Compressible`, and `Decompressible` procedural macros.
+This may still be an appropriate choice, if you have highly predictable data or do not intend to make a second pass with another algorithm.
+However, the scheme must operate over bits (using `bitvec`), which is slower than the nibble-aligned optimized compression structure used in TSZ V2.

 The initial compression scheme implementation included:
 1. A VLQ encoding of the full value for each column for the first row